QianyueMa/Web-Design-Challenge/README.md

-# Web-Design-Challenge
+# Web-Design-Challenge - Latitude Analysis

-Use HTML, CSS, Bootstrap to create a Web Visualization Dashboard
+Use HTML, CSS, Bootstrap to create a Web Visualization Dashboard to do a latitude analysis.
 ![Images/landingResize.png](Images/landingResize.png)

 ## Navigation of the repo: Submission

-* The **html** file are contained in the folder corresponding to the challenge **WebVisualizations**.
+* The **html** files are contained in the folder corresponding to the challenge **WebVisualizations**.

 ## Objectives